rynlee1/sql-problems/list the candidates/README.md

 # Problem:
+Given a table of candidates and their skills, you're tasked with finding the candidates best suited for an open Data Science job.
+You want to find candidates who are proficient in Python, Tableau, and PostgreSQL.

 Write a query to list the candidates who possess all of the required skills for the job.
 Sort the output by candidate ID in ascending order.

-Assumption: There are no duplicates in the candidates table.